 According to the CRCA, cover boards have become something of a standard practice for low-sloping roofs.
 Made of homogeneous materials and formed into boards, they are used over roof insulation to provide protection and a smooth surface during installation.
 There are several options for cover board materials, each with pros and cons based on the method of installation.
-This week, we’re focusing on Fiberboard and Perlite cover boards, and why they may work (or may not work) for your structure.
+In this informative article we’re focusing on Fiberboard and Perlite cover boards, and why they may work (or may not work) for your structure.

 According to Roofing Canada, “cellulosic fiberboard is the most widely used cover board material used in roofing.”
 One of the main reasons that this material is so popular is its flexibility.
 Fiberboard is available in multiple thickness and board sizes, and can be treated with different additions (asphalt, clay, or paraffin) to enhance its moisture resistance and compatibility with different kinds of membranes.